Gen Recognized as One of Ameri - GuruFocus.com

 Gen, formerly NortonLifeLock, was also named one of America's Most Trusted companies in 2022 by Newsweek.
 Additional recent awards for Gen's CSR initiatives include being named one of the 50 most community-minded companies in the U.S. by the Civic 50 and winning gold in the 2022 Corporate Engagement Awards Best Educational Program category for Surf Smart 2.0, a program that focuses on Cyber Safety education.
 Some of the achievements that contributed to these awards include:

-- Donating more than $4.7 million across 9,300 nonprofits in the last year, including $1 million to the World Association of Girls Guides and Girl Scouts to empower young women and girls with Cyber Safety skills.
+- Donating more than $4.7 million to nonprofits in the last year, including $1 million to the World Association of Girls Guides and Girl Scouts to empower young women and girls with Cyber Safety skills, and providing more than 9,300 nonprofits with product donations.

 - Increasing the number of U.S. employees who self-identify as having underrepresented racial and ethnic backgrounds from 13 percent in FY21 to 17 percent in FY22.

-- Reducing Scope 1 and 2 greenhouse gas emissions by 39 percent between FY21 and FY22, a figure reached by increased efficiency at our data centers, moving away from physical office space, and purchasing 27% of our electricity from renewable sources.
-Reducing Scope 1 and 2 greenhouse gas emissions by 39 percent between FY21 and FY22, a figure reached by increased efficiency at our data centers, moving away from physical office space, and purchasing 27 percent of electricity from renewable sources.
+- Reducing Scope 1 and 2 greenhouse gas emissions by 39 percent between FY21 and FY22, a figure reached by increased efficiency at our data centers, moving away from physical office space, and purchasing 27 percent of our electricity from renewable sources.

 - Completing the company's first product environmental life cycle analysis (LCA), which will help to better integrate sustainability into Gen's product portfolio and supply chain.